hugemenace/resonate/README.md

 ## Compatibility

+> [!NOTE]
-**Untested on 4.3 or greater** - Resonate is compatible with Godot 4.0 to 4.2, but development is on hold whilst we assess the new interactive audio steam features of Godot 4.3.
+> **Untested on 4.3 or greater** - Resonate is compatible with Godot 4.0 to 4.2, however, development is on hold whilst we assess the new interactive audio features of Godot 4.3.

 ## TL;DR